 As a program moves from STAR 1 to STAR 4, the requirements in these areas increase.
 At a Keystone STARS Program you should find:

-- Department of Human Services Certificate of Compliance for child care centers and group homes or Certificate of Registration for family care homes.
+- Department of Human Services Certificate of Compliance (license).

 - A comfortable place where your child can explore and learn.